framedsc/Sitesource/markdown/GameGuides/SleepingDogsDE.md

 ##Cheat Table Notes
 * Once the cheat table is loaded enable the Attach to game script or manually attach to game process.
-* Use Cheat Engine to inject Hatti's camera tools by going to Memory View -> Tools -> Inject DLL, browse for and select SDHDCamera.dll.
+* Use Cheat Engine to inject the camera tools by going to Memory View -> Tools -> Inject DLL, browse for and select SDHDCamera.dll.

 ##Timeflow
-* Timeflow can be used in conjunction with Hatti's Camera Tool TIMESTOP.
+* Timeflow can be used in conjunction with the Camera Tool TIMESTOP.
 For Slomo press F9, to disable press SHIFT + F9.

     Key	| Command
     --|--